alx-tools/Jobs/README.md

 Looking for new challenges?
 Passionate by the education?

-**You are at the right place** - the ALX Tech team is looking for new talented team members - please find here the list of opened positions.
+**You are at the right place** - the ALX Tech team is looking for new talented team members - please find here the list of open positions.

-For applying, nothing easier than GitHub, right? just follow our [HOWTO](HOWTO.md).
+For applying, nothing is easier than GitHub, right?
+Just follow our [HOWTO](HOWTO.md).

 ## Open positions